Jernskegg/CI-portfolio-Textabase/README.md

 - Now you have your deployed page.
 Now you can test if everything works as it should or send the links to your friends to show off those accomplishments you have made.

 # My personal achievements and what I feel I need to work on.

+I need to work on optimizing time, and make use of my mentor. during this project i've had zero contact with my mentor and changed to a new one.

 ## About Commit messages